Return to the Newsroom

 Separate tax base

-As of 2021 investment income (e.g., dividends and interest from abroad) of non-Czech source fall within a special tax base on which 15% tax rate applies.
+As of 2021 investment income (e.g., dividends and interests from abroad) of non-Czech source fall within a special tax base on which 15% tax rate applies.

 Tax allowances or tax-deductible items are not applicable to reduce this tax base.